mensah-j/portfolio/posts/real-representations-and-the-frobenius-schur-indicator/post.md

 length: "~5000 words"
 ---

 In this post, we discuss an invariant of a complex representation of a finite group, and show how this yields a connection between irreducible real and complex representations<!--more-->.
-The story begins with trying to determine whether or not an irreducible complex representation admits an equivariant bilinear form; in trying to solve this problem, we arrive at an invariant of a complex representation know as the _Frobenius-Schur indicator_.
+The story begins with trying to determine whether or not an irreducible complex representation admits an equivariant bilinear form; in trying to solve this problem, we arrive at an invariant of a complex representation known as the _Frobenius-Schur indicator_.
 Surprisingly, however, this invariant reveals a lot more about the structure of an irreducible complex representation, and ultimately allows us to classify both real and complex irreducible representations.

 Throughout this post, let $G$ be a finite group.